Storware/vprotect-manual/initial_config/virtualization-platforms/openstack-setup.md

 # OpenStack setup

-vProtect supports backup for KVM hypervisors with VMs using QCOW2 volumes or Ceph-based storage.
+vProtect supports two backup solutions for OpenStack:
+1. #### Disk image transfer - for KVM hypervisors with VMs using QCOW2 volumes or Ceph-based storage.
+- supports incremental backup
+- disk images are transferred directly from API (no Proxy VM required)
+2. #### Disk attachment through Cinder
+- supports all hypervisors and storages
+- no incremental backup
+- proxy VM is required - used for disk attachment process.

+## Disk attachment
+This backup mode requires vProtect Node to be installed in one of the VMs residing on your OpenStack installation. vProtect should detect automatically the VM with vProtect during index operation.

 ## QCOW2 files on NFS storage